 This initiative is more than just a workforce program-it's a transformational investment in the future of Gulf Coast youth and the employers who depend on them.
-We are shaping a dynamic, inclusive, and sustainable workforce for the Gulf Coast region, ensuring every young person has access to meaningful career opportunities and lifelong success.
+We are shaping a dynamic and sustainable workforce for the Gulf Coast region, expanding opportunities for all young people to pursue meaningful careers and long-term success.